Student Information

 • Notify your instructors by phone or email that you will miss class because you have flu symptoms.

-• If you have a moderate or severe illness, or belong to a group at higher risk of severe illness, you should call your general practitioner or the Student Health Center
+• If you have a moderate or severe illness, or belong to a group at higher risk of severe illness, you should call your general practitioner or web-book an appointment at the Student Health Center.

 • Otherwise, stay at home until you are better